tomasmcguinness/zigbee-nrf-flow-and-return-temperature-sensor/README.md

 # Zigbee F.A.R.T.
-Sensor (Flow and Return Temperature)
+Sensor (Flow and Return Temperature) on nRF62840

 A Zigbee Sensor designed to monitor flow and return temperatures.
 The sensor provides two temperature sensor probes in a single unit.
 It can be used to monitor a boiler's flow and return temperatures or the different between the tails of a radiator.